Introduction to Neodymium Magnets

 Neodymium Iron Boron, NdFeB, magnets are the strongest magnets available

-Like Samarium Cobalt, NdFeB is termed a Rare Earth magnet.
-The Neodymium Iron Boron, NdFeB, magnets are made of an alloy primarily consisting of Neodymium, Iron and Boron and the alloy is chemically written as Nd2Fe14B.
+Like Samarium Cobalt, NdFeB magnet is termed a Rare Earth magnet.
+The Neodymium Iron Boron, NdFeB magnets, are made of an alloy primarily consisting of Neodymium, Iron and Boron and the alloy is chemically written as Nd2Fe14B.
 Although Neodymium Iron Boron is often written as NdFeB or Neodymium, it is often given the nickname of “Neo” and, very infrequently, “NIB”.

 Up to +150 degrees C, the Neodymium Iron Boron magnets are the strongest performers.
 Between +130 degrees C and +160 degrees C, there is an overlap in performance between NdFeB and SmCo.
 Above +150 degrees C SmCo provides the greater performance.